Spokane County All-Hazard Mitigation Plan

 Natural Hazard Mitigation Plan Steering Committee Ground Rules

-The update process is overseen by a Steering Committee made up of stakeholders from within the planning area.
-This Steering Committee will meet as needed on the 4th Wednesday of the month from 1-3PM at the City of Spokane Fire Training Center – 1618 N. Rebecca St., and are open to the public.
-Comments or questions regarding this process are encouraged and can be directed to Gerry Bozarth, Project Manager at: email@example.com.
-Also, If you would like a copy of the minutes or agenda from a Committee Meeting please email Gerry.
+The update process was overseen by a Steering Committee made up of stakeholders from within the planning area.
+This Steering Committee met regularly at the City of Spokane Fire Training Center – 1618 N. Rebecca St., and such meetings were open to the public.
+Comments or questions regarding this process were encouraged and directed to the Project Manager Gerry Bozarth.

 Frequently Asked Questions

 Question: What is the Disaster mitigation Act of 2000?